Alternate name: Eva changed her name to Liska.

 Liska died in Paris in 1972.

-Ascher Mallah was born in Salonique in 1881.
-At the time, Salonique was part of the Ottoman Empire - it would become part of Greece in 1913.
+Ascher Mallah was born in Salonica in 1881.
+At the time, Salonica was part of the Ottoman Empire - it would become part of Greece in 1913.

-Ascher studied in Istambul where he became a lawyer and taught Ottoman law.
+Ascher studied in Constantinople where he became a lawyer and taught Ottoman law.

-After returning to Salonica, he was a law professor at the faculty, and was close to the Young Turks.
+After returning to Salonica, he became a law professor at the faculty, and was close to the Young Turks.

-Active in the Jewish community and the Zionist movement, he helped guarantee the establishment of the Technion (the technological university in Haifa, Israel) in 1912, and was elected the first President of the Zionist Federation of Greece in 1919.
+Active in the Jewish community and the Zionist movement, he helped obtained the Ottoman Firman (permit) to build the Technion in Haifa in December 1911.
+An early Zionist, he was for many years President of the Zionist Federation of Greece, starting in 1919, and of the Union of the Jewish Communities of Greece.

-In 1928, Ascher was elected Senator for Salonica in the Greek Senate.
+In 1928, Ascher Mallah became Senator for Salonica in the Greek Senate.

-Following the rise of anti-Jewish violence in Greece in the early 30's, he helped Jews flee to Israel, then in 1934, Eva Ascher and Bitia immigrated to Palestine, while Isy (Alex) was sent to Paris to study.
+Following the rise of anti-Jewish violence in Greece in the early 30s, he helped Jews flee to Eretz Israel.
+In 1934, Eva, Ascher and their daughter Bitia immigrated to Palestine, while their son Isy (Alex) was sent to Paris to study.

 While in Palestine, Ascher was a municipal judge.